WayfaringBloke/dnd/writing/pub/World.md

 - 0019 - Douglas Sallow lead a failed land-grab on [Country to North].
 This weakness led to years of religious urnrest with the people in the mountains rebelling.
 Eventually Sallow defeated this problem by genocide.
 - 0042 - Sallow dies, Royal West Shipping Co. takes over
-- 0046 - Restrictions placed on who could live where, Sallowers vs Natives
+- 0046 - Restrictions placed on who could live where
 - 0080 - Royal West Backs out as the Cobalt mines are running dry and political tension is rising.
 Ingraham rises to power as man willing to defend Sallow's legacy when even Royal West won't.
 - 0091 - It has become clear to almost everyone that the cobalt mines have run out.